com-lihaoyi/scalatags/Readme.md

 )
 ```

 In this case, you can define `custom` top-level somewhere, and simply have everyone else use `import custom._` to get exactly what you want.

-All three of of these examples print
+All three of these examples print:

 ```html
 <div>